shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Astalir grunted, twisted his neck, and flung Shank’s sword out of his hands.
 The sword twirled into the wall, making a shiny platform big enough for a mouse.
 Astalir snorted out his nostrils.

 Shank stood there, staring at the deer, glancing at his sword.
 He tried to swing his cutlass or any of his other weapons, but Astalir blocked them with his antlers.
-Shank hesitated to strike, lest he loose another weapon.
+Shank hesitated to strike, lest he lose another weapon.

-Suddenly a big tall green half-orc barged through the open doorway and punched the small green goblin in the face.
+Suddenly a big, tall green half-orc barged through the open doorway and punched the small green goblin in the face.
 “That’s *my* deer you’re hurting!
 You don’t hurt my deer!”

 Shank growls at Gra.